-Visit one of L.A.'s most peaceful places at an outdoor sanctuary.
-It's free to visit.
+Visit one of L.A.'s most peaceful places at a free outdoor sanctuary.

 The site was founded in 1950 by spiritual leader Paramahansa Yogananda, who wanted to create a church where all religions were welcome.